Ozy-Viking/twitch_king_of_the_hill/README.md

 http://localhost:28080/?wsPort=8080&gameLength=60
 ```

-The values that are in each example are the default and are unrequired to be added.
+The values that are in each example are the default and are not required to be added.
 Except for the 'Streamer.bot Server' example.

 ##### Streamer.bot webstream port